Aatlee/online-course-recommendation-system/README.md

-# 📚 ONLINE COURSE RECOMMENDATION SYSTEM
+# 📚 Online Course Recommendation System
 📌 Project Overview

 The Online Course Recommendation System is a machine learning based web application that recommends relevant online courses to users based on their interests and preferences.
 The system uses a hybrid recommendation approach, combining different techniques to provide accurate and personalized course suggestions.